lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/vmd/vmd-tutorial.rst

     :alt: VMD tutorial for LAMMPS
     :class: only-light

+.. container:: figurelegend

+    Figure: Orthographic view with improved representation, color, and material.

 Box border
 ==========

 .. container:: justify

-    Optionally, you can visualize the borders of your box by typing in the VMD terminal:
+    Optionally, you can visualize the borders of the simulation box by typing in the VMD terminal:

 ..  code-block:: bash